-- Connect a network cable to the network jack on the computer, or on an optional docking device or expansion product. - 2.
-Start Computer Setup (BIOS). - Computers or tablets with keyboards: - ▲ Turn on or restart the computer, and when the HP logo appears, press f10 to enter Computer Setup. - Tablets without keyboards: - ▲ Turn on or restart the tablet, and then quickly hold down the volume down button until the Startup menu is displayed.
-Tap f10 to enter Computer Setup. - Select Advanced, and then select Built-in Device Options. - Select the check box for LAN/WLAN Auto Switching and/or LAN/WWAN Auto Switching to turn off WLAN and/or WWAN connections when connected to a LAN network. - 5.
-To save your changes and exit Computer Setup, select the Save icon in the lower-right corner of the screen, and then follow the on-screen instructions.
+- Connect a network cable to the network jack on the computer, or on an optional docking device or expansion product. - Start Computer Setup (BIOS). - Computers or tablets with keyboards: - ▲ Turn on or restart the computer, and when the HP logo appears, press f10 to enter Computer Setup. - Tablets without keyboards: - ▲ Turn on or restart the tablet, and then quickly hold down the volume down button until the Startup menu is displayed.
+Tap f10 to enter Computer Setup. - 3.
+Select Advanced, and then select Built-in Device Options. - 4.
+Select the check box for LAN/WLAN Auto Switching and/or LAN/WWAN Auto Switching to turn off WLAN and/or WWAN connections when connected to a LAN network. - To save your changes and exit Computer Setup, select Main, select Save Changes and Exit, and then select Yes. - NOTE: If you are using arrow keys to highlight your choice, you must then press enter.